Pavithramary-tec/sentiment_analysis/README.md

 python app.py
 Open http://localhost:5000 in your browser.

-Use the web interface:

-Enter YouTube video IDs (comma separated).

-Choose your preferred chart type.
+Analyze away!

-Click "Analyze" to view results and charts.
+Enter YouTube video IDs (comma separated), select your chart type, and click "Analyze" to see results and charts.

+📊 Example Output
+Sentiment Table: Shows each comment, its sentiment, and a tailored suggestion.

+Charts: Visualizes the overall distribution of sentiments.

+🚀 Conclusion
+This project demonstrates how to combine real-time data fetching, NLP, and web development for insightful sentiment analysis of YouTube comments—all in a modern, user-friendly app!
+Try it out, star the repo, and share your feedback!